sunpy/ndcube/joss_paper/paper.md

 and/or enables part-time developers to devote more effort to other aspects of their jobs, e.g. scientific analysis.

-# Community Applications
+## High-level Data Classes

+The three high-level data classes provided by the ndcube package are `NDCube`, `NDCubeSequence` and `NDCollection`.
+`NDCube` requires that the data is stored in a single array object and described by a set of WCS transformations.
+The array can be any object that exposes `.dtype` and `.shape` attributes and can be sliced by the standard Python slicing API.
+Thus `NDCube` not only supports numpy arrays but also others such as dask for distrubuted computing [@dask], cupy for GPU operations [@cupy].
+Meanwhile the WCS transformations must be provided in an AstroPy-WCS-API-compliant object.
+The components of an `NDCube` are supplied by the following kwargs and accessed via attributes of the same name:
+- `data`: The data array.
+(Required)
+- `wcs`: The primary set of coordinate transformations.
+(Required)
+- `uncertainty`: an `astropy.nddata.NDUncertainty` object giving the uncertainty of each element in the data array.
+(Optional)
+- `mask`: a boolean array denoting which elements of the data array are reliable.
+(Optional) A `True` value implies the data is masked, i.e. unreliable.
+(Optional)
+- `meta`: an object for storing metadata, e.g. a Python dictionary.
+(Optional)
+- `unit`: the unit of the data.
+(Optional)
+`NDCube` also supports additional coordinate information.
+See the section on Coordinate Classes.
+`NDCube` provides several data and coordinate manipulation methods such as slicing (by array indices), cropping (by real world coordinates), reprojecting to new WCS transformations, visualization, rebinning data, arithmetic operations, and more.

+`NDCubeSequence` is designed to handle multiple `NDCube` instances that are arranged in some order.
+Cubes can be ordered along an additional axis to those represented by the cubes, e.g. a sequence of 2-D spatial images arranged along a 3rd time axis.
+In this case users can interact with the data as if it were a 3-D cube with a similar API to `NDCube`.
+Alternatively, the cubes can be ordered along one of the cubes' axes, e.g. a sequence of tiles in an image mosaic where each cube represents an adjacent region of the sky.
+`NDCubeSequence` provides separate APIs for both the (N+1)-D and extended N-D paradigms, enabling users to switch between them without reformatting the underlying data.
+`NDCubeSequence` also provides various methods to help with data analysis.
+These APIs are similar to `NDCube` wherever possible, e.g. slicing, visualization, etc., to minimize friction between analyzing single and multiple cubes.

+`NDCollection` allows unordered but related `NDCube` and `NDCubeSequence` objects to be linked, similar to how a Python dictionary is used.
+However, in addition to dictionary-like features, `NDCollection` allows axes of different cubes with the same lengths to be marked as 'aligned'.
+This enables these axes on all constituent cubes to be sliced at the `NDCollection` level.
+One application of this is linking derived data products, e.g. a spectral image cube and a Doppler may derived from one of its spectral lines.
+These objects have the same spatial axes but are not ordered.
+They have a different number of dimensions because the spectral dimension has been collapsed in the Doppler map by the calculation of the Doppler velocity.
+The data in each also represent different physical properties (intensity vs. velocity).
+Therefore they cannot be combined in an `NDCubeSequence` but are suitable for an `NDCollection`.
+By marking both cubes' spatial axes as 'aligned', regions of interest can be extracted simultaneously from both cubes by applying the standard Python slicing API to the `NDCollection`.
+This simplifies the manipulation of complex data sets and ensures related data products continue to represent the same field of view.

+More detailed discussion on the purpose of the features provided by these data classes and how to use them can be found in @ndcube and @ndcube-docs.

+## Coordinate Classes

+The ndcube package provides two coordinates classes, `ExtraCoords` and `GlobalCoords`.
+`ExtraCoords` provides a mechanism for storing coordinate transformations that are supplemental to the primary WCS transformations.
+This can be very useful if, say, we have a spectral image cube whose images were taken at slightly different times, but whose WCS does not include time.
+In this case `ExtraCoords` can be used to associate an `astropy.time.Time` object with the spectral axis without having to manually construct a new WCS, a potentially complicated task even for experiences users.
+`ExtraCoords` supports both functional and lookup-table-based transformations.
+It can therefore also be used for holding an alternative set of coordinate transformations to those in the primary WCS and used interchangeably.

+By contrast, `GlobalCoords` supports scalar coordinates that apply to the whole `NDCube` rather than any of its axes, e.g. the timestamp of a 2-D image.
+WCS requires that all coordinates are associated with at least one array axis, hence the need for `GlobalCoords`.
+When an axis is dropped from an `NDCube` via slicing, e.g. a 2-D image sliced from a 3-D image stack, the values of the dropped coordinates at the relevant location along the dropped axis are automatically added to the associated `GlobalCoords` object.
+Thus coordinate information is never lost due to slicing.

+`NDCube` objects are always instantiated with associated `ExtraCoords` and `GlobalCoords` objects, even if empty.
+Users can then add and remove coordinates subsequently.
+For a more in depth dicussion of `ExtraCoords` and `GlobalCoords`, see @ndcube.

+# Who Uses the ndcube Package?

-ndcube already supports a variety of observatories and satellite missions including the James Webb Space Telescope (JWST), Solar Orbiter, Interface Region Imaging Spectrograph (IRIS), Hinode, and the Daniel K. Inouye Solar Telescope (DKIST), through the specutils [@specutils-docs; @specutils-code], sunraster [@sunraster], irispy-lmsal [@irispy-docs; @irispy-code], EISPAC [@eispac-docs; @eispac-code] and DKIST packages.
+The importance of the ndcube package is demonstrated by the fact that it already supports a variety of ground-based and satellite observatories including the James Webb Space Telescope (JWST), Solar Orbiter, the Interface Region Imaging Spectrograph (IRIS), Hinode, and the Daniel K. Inouye Solar Telescope (DKIST), as a dependency of the specutils [@specutils-docs; @specutils-code], sunraster [@sunraster], irispy-lmsal [@irispy-docs; @irispy-code], EISPAC [@eispac-docs; @eispac-code] and DKIST user tools packages, respectively.
 It is also used in the data pipeline of the PUNCH mission [Polarimeter to UNify the Corona and Heliosphere; @punch], scheduled for launch in 2025.
+Individual researchers are also using the ndcube package in their own analysis workflows.

-A network benefit of ndcube is that it standardizes the APIs for handling N-D data.
+A network benefit of ndcube is that it standardizes the APIs for handling astronomical coordinate-aware N-D data.
 Adoption across astronomy and heliophysics helps scientists to more easily work with data from different missions and sub-fields of astronomy.
 This can help facilitate synergies between new combinations of data, foster inter-field collaborations, and promote scientific innovation.

 # Acknowledgements

-We acknowledge support for ndcube from NASA's Heliophysics Data Environment Enhancement program and the Daniel K. Inouye Solar Telescope.
+We acknowledge financial support for ndcube from NASA's Heliophysics Data Environment Enhancement program the Daniel K. Inouye Solar Telescope, and Solar Orbiter/SPICE (grant 80NSSC19K1000).
-We also acknowledge the SunPy and Python in Heliophysics communities for their support.
+We also acknowledge the SunPy and Python in Heliophysics communities for their contributions and support.

 # References